Top 10 Gamefowl Crosses in the Philippines and Why They Work

 Speed and Aggression Combined

-Isa sa mga most exciting crosses to watch — fast, aggressive, at deadly sa ere.
+One of the most exciting crosses to watch — fast, aggressive, and deadly in the air.

 Why It Works